-The Czech Republic has a lively atmosphere and nightlife is popular here.
+The people in The Czech Republic know how to have a good time.
 Prague has earned its reputation as one of Europe's top party capitals.
 You'll find no shortage of bars, clubs, breweries, concerts, and theater shows in this dynamic city.
 The dance club scene is extremely popular in Prague with younger travelers and locals alike.
 Some of the best include Futurum, Klub 007, and Roxy, among others.
 Elsewhere in Czechia, other major cities offer plenty of bars and clubs, too.
 Plzen is home to beer, of course, so expect plenty of breweries to explore here, too.
 Also, the wine scene is popular, especially around Brno.
 If you're interested in something a bit more laid back, take an evening cruise along the river in Prague or see a cultural show at one of the many local theaters around the old cities.

 Prague: The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.